awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 **Note**
 Passwords are case\-sensitive and must be between 8 and 64 characters in length, inclusive\.
 Passwords must contain at least one character from three of the following categories: lowercase letters \(a\-z\), uppercase letters \(A\-Z\), numbers \(0\-9\), and \~\!@\#$%^&\*\_\-\+=`\|\\\(\)\{\}\[\]:;"'<>,\.?/\.

+1. Review [Amazon WorkSpaces Clients](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-clients.html) in the *Amazon WorkSpaces User Guide* for more information about the requirements for each client, and then do one of the following:
-1. When prompted, download one of the client applications or, for Windows WorkSpaces, launch Web Access\.
+   + When prompted, download one of the client applications or launch Web Access\.
+   + If you aren't prompted and you haven't installed a client application already, open [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and download one of the client applications or launch Web Access\.
 **Note**
-You cannot use a web browser to connect to Amazon Linux WorkSpaces\.
+You cannot use a web browser \(Web Access\) to connect to Amazon Linux WorkSpaces\.

-   If you aren't prompted and you haven't installed a client application already, open [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and follow the directions\.

 1. Start the client, enter the registration code from the invitation email, and choose **Register**\.